linuxmail/icinga2-matrix_notification/README.md

 There exists several ways for creating a Matrix user, but an easy way is to create a new user (for example "monitoring" via login in [Riot web](https://riot.im/app/)); get the access token and invite the new Matrix user into the room, which may was created for the monitoring.
 A good approach is to have several rooms, for example devops, sysops, web, dba .... and use the apply rule to assign the correct room with the $notification_matrix_room_id$ .

-The following configuration should be work in most cases :-)
+The following configuration examples should work in most cases :-)

 ## commands.cfg